fubel/synthehicle/README.md

 * Synthehicle has been accepted to WACV Workshops 2023
 * We have added the CARLA and evaluation scripts
-* The evaluation server is ready and we are currently working on deploying it
+* The evaluation server is ready!

 ## Dataset